nielsen-oss/docs/javascript/testing/README.md

-# Nielsen Jest Style Guide
+# Nielsen Testing Style Guide

 This is the Nielsen Marketing Cloud Engineering team's style guide on web front-end testing.
 > **Note**: The examples in this guide are using the [React](https://reactjs.org/) user interface library, in combination with [Jest](https://jestjs.io/) testing framework.
 We will share our opinions on different libraries for testing `React` components (Like [react-testing-library](https://github.com/testing-library/react-testing-library) which we also use for examples).
 However, we believe that our suggested approach could be well used with other frameworks/libraries with some slight adjustments